dovecot/documentation/source/configuration_manual/shared_mailboxes/cluster_setup.rst

 .. note:: This setup is supported from Dovecot version 2.3.15 and higher only

-As mentioned in :ref:`Director <dovecot_director>`, you can't have multiple servers accessing the same user at the same time or it will lead into trouble.
+As mentioned in :ref:`dovecot_cluster_architecture`, you can't have multiple servers accessing the same user at the same time or it will lead into trouble.
 This can become problematic with shared mailboxes, because two users who are sharing a folder may run in different servers.
-The solution here is to access the shared folders via IMAP protocol, which passes through the Dovecot proxies/directors so the actual filesystem access is done only by one server.
+The solution here is to access the shared folders via IMAP protocol, which passes through the Dovecot proxies so the actual filesystem access is done only by one server.

 There are some limitations for this kind of use case: